James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 ### yt-dlp (latest)

 **SINCE YT-DLP IS UPDATED YOU CAN USE `--download-sections` ARGUMENT FOR YOUTUBE**

+If you want to download multiple sections of same video, you must specify video output format string via `-o`

 But when using that without "--force-keyframes-at-cuts" (skip re-encoding which can speed up thing but not ensuring quality of video at tail), you better keep margin at tail for 10 seconds (could glitch at last 5 seconds) and head for 5 seconds (maybe head margin is not needed?).